How We Perceive Nature Through Our Sense of Smell

 Influence of Other Modalities

-In another study that demonstrates the tremendous impact of non-olfactory factors on peoples’ judgements of odors, researchers used students of wine making at a school in Bordeaux as their subjects.
+In another study that demonstrates the tremendous impact of non-olfactory factors on peoples’ judgments of odors, researchers used students of wine making at a school in Bordeaux as their subjects.
 These wine experts were asked to smell (but not taste) three different wines and describe their aroma by picking descriptors from a list.
 One wine was a red wine, the other a white wine, and the third the same white wine but colored red with odorless food coloring.
 The subjects’ description of the odor of the white wine with the red coloring was much more similar to the description of the odor of the red wine than to the description of the odor of the white wine.
 This means that a wine’s description of its aroma was influenced more by its color than by its smell.

 Influence of Previous Experiences